 Marathi theater still has a loyal audience base who wants to know which are the latest Marathi plays in town.
 If you’re on the lookout for a good Marathi play, you should check out the schedules of these theaters in Mumbai.
 These theaters are your best bet to watch Marathi plays in Mumbai.

 1. Ram Ganesh Gadkari Rangyatan

 This theater in Thane is named after one of the most renowned names in Marathi literature.
 Ram Ganesh Gadkari was a poet and writer who is credited with bringing a new age transformation to Marathi literature.
-In 1979, the Thane Municipal Council constructed a theater after his name to preserve the rich cultural heritage of Maharashtra.
+(Adipex) In 1979, the Thane Municipal Council constructed a theater after his name to preserve the rich cultural heritage of Maharashtra.
 Since then, the theater has hosted many Marathi plays and cultural programs.